LucasYao93/CompareStreamAnalytics/docs/Get-AzStreamAnalyticsFunctionDefaultDefinition.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+FUNCTIONRETRIEVEDEFAULTDEFINITIONPARAMETER <IFunctionRetrieveDefaultDefinitionParameters>: Parameters used to specify the type of function to retrieve the default definition for.
+  - `BindingType <String>`: Indicates the function binding type.

 INPUTOBJECT <IStreamAnalyticsIdentity>: Identity Parameter
   - `[ClusterName <String>]`: The name of the cluster.